nabid-anzum/HTML-Portfolio-website/README.md

 # HTML-Portfolio-website
-basic html css javascript project of a website here are some of the screanshots
+basic html css javascript project of a website<br>
+here are some of the screanshots

 <img src="images/ss1.png">